chms/jdotxt/README.md

    * Multiple selection.
    * Quick filter by typed keystrokes (put focus on the pane and start typing).
+   * Context menu with option to rename project/context.
 * Auto-add context/project to new entry (copied from currently selected entry).
 * Support for hidden entries (h:1).